SaaS management

 • Establish a mechanism of the introduction of new tools.

-With the inventory, find out the redundancies, inefficiencies and optimization prospects.
+With the inventory, find out the redundancies, inefficiencies and optimization for IT portfolio optimization.

 • Objective analysis: Compare applications to KPIs such as lifecycle, cost, risk, dependency to vendors and supporting technologies.